 by Mario Vaden

-The redwood (s) below is very similar to Screaming Titans of the Grove of Titans.
-This redwood formation was found back in 2014 by redwood enthusiast John Montague.
-Chris Atkins and I found this tree a few months later and shared photos online.
-Then John got "bent", requesting not to post photos.
-Oddly, a consequence to him is not just that social media leaked the location, but that discovery got assigned to a fake person.
-Dozens of people are posting photos now so I'm posting this page to add accuracy and some background
+The redwood (s) below is similar to Screaming Titans of the Grove of Titans along Mill Creek trail.
+This redwood formation was discovered in 2014 by John Montague, a redwood enthusiast and a board member of Save the Redwoods League.
+Chris Atkins and I found this tree about 3 months later and shared photos online.
+John got possessive of his discovery and requested for us not to post photos.
+Oddly, a consequence of his insistence was that social media leaked the location and assigned the discovery to a fake person initially, then later to LIDAR.
+Dozens of people are posting photos now so I added this page to add accuracy and background.

 Height 318 feet . . .
 Diameter 24.8 feet ...
 Volume 44,800 cu. ft.